lillianqin/book-project/analysis.md

 ## Step 3: Flat Hash Map
 Insertion into a hash map involves calculating the result of the hash function, using the result to locate a bucket in the bucket table, checking that the key is not already present, and collision resolution in case multiple keys share the bucket.
 Chaining and open addressing are the two main ways to resolve collisions.
 In a chained hash map, each bucket contains a linked list or tree of colliding key/value pairs.
+These are typically node-based data structures, which require heap allocation when inserting new elements (as mentioned in step 1).
 *std::unordered_map*s are of this variety, and as mentioned earlier *OrderBook* contains two: one from reference number to order, and another from index, side and price to level.
 These are used to create and destroy new elements before adding/removing from lists, and to find orders and levels in constant time.

 In contrast, open-addressed maps store only one element per bucket.
-In case of collision an alternative, empty bucket is found via linear or quadratic probing, putting the first result through a second hash function, or using a different hash function.
+In case of collision, an alternative, empty bucket is found via linear or quadratic probing, putting the first result through a second hash function, or using a different hash function.
-Open addressing is often more efficient than chaining, which typically uses node-based structures for buckets.
+Open addressing is often more efficient than chaining because there is no heap allocation involved.
-Inserting new elements would thus require heap allocation, as mentioned in Step 1.
-Another advantage of open addressing is that storing every element in one array is cache-friendly, since arrays are contiguous in memory.
+Another advantage is that storing every element in one array is cache-friendly, since arrays are contiguous in memory.
 However, open addressing is more sensitive to choice of hash function.

 One popular implementation of an open-addressed map is [*absl::flat_hash_map*](https://github.com/abseil/abseil-cpp), called “flat” since key-level pairs are stored directly inside the array.